 The City of Carlsbad has nearly 50 miles of trails, supporting a healthy active lifestyle while protecting and preserving open space for residents to enjoy.
 Find trail locations throughout the city, including trails perfect for a easy scenic stroll, a challenging hike, mountain biking and beautiful views.
 Many trails also provide connections from neighborhoods to shops and local services.

 The long term plan for maximizing the City of Carlsbad’s trail system.

 Strategies to ensure residents have access to a diverse array of well maintained trails today and for future generations.

 The community has helped shape the Trails Master Plan update by sharing ideas about priorities and geographic areas where they’d like to see improvements to the trails system.
 The final draft reflects this input, as well as feedback from private property owners and state and federal natural resources agencies with jurisdiction over land in Carlsbad.

-Find out about upcoming volunteer opportunities, bat fun facts, Lake Calavera Preserve improvements, the volunteer appreciation event and more!
+Find out about upcoming volunteer opportunities, the new ranger pilot program, beetle tree damage, National Public Lands Day event and more!